GoogleCloudPlatform/chef-google-compute/README.md

 * `id` -
   Output only.
 The unique identifier for the resource.

+* `iap` -
+  Settings for enabling Cloud Identity Aware Proxy

+* `iap/enabled`
+  Enables IAP.

+* `iap/oauth2_client_id`
+  OAuth2 Client ID for IAP

+* `iap/oauth2_client_secret`
+  OAuth2 Client Secret for IAP

+* `iap/oauth2_client_secret_sha256`
+  Output only.
+OAuth2 Client Secret SHA-256 for IAP

+* `load_balancing_scheme` -
+  Indicates whether the backend service will be used with internal or external load balancing.
+A backend service created for one type of load balancing cannot be used with the other.

 * `name` -
   Name of the resource.
 Provided by the client when the resource is